POPLHLTH 733 : Health Promotion Theory and Models

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
-A student's assessed work may be reviewed against online source material using computerised detection mechanisms.
+A student's assessed work may be reviewed for potential plagiarism or other forms of academic misconduct, using computerised detection mechanisms.

 All students are asked to discuss any impairment related requirements privately, face to face and/or in written form with the course coordinator, lecturer or tutor.